rwoll/CS051Proposal/README.md

       not given only in cases of extreme misuse).
   4. Git use is excluded entirely from the grading, and no points -- standard or extra credit -- would be awarded or deducted.

-We advocate option 2 or 3 for the experimental section, as git will provide an additional challenge for the students in this lab, and they should be awarded accordingly (though the additional skill set brought to them by this program should be reward enough!)

 #### Other applications of GitHub for PO-CS
 Once students and familiar with the use of Git, they will be able to use it to